+(1)Every Governor, officer and employee of the Agency shall comply this Act, any First Nation Resolutions and the bylaws of the with

+Agency.

-- (1) Every Governor, officer and employee of the Agency shall comply with this Act, any First Nation Resolutions and the bylaws of the Agency. - (2) No provision in any contract, resolution or bylaw relieves any Governor, officer or employee of the Agency from the duty to act in accordance with this Act and any First Nation Resolutions.
+No provision in any contract, resolution or bylaw relieves any (2)Governor, officer or employee of the Agency from the duty to act in accordance with this Act and any First Nation Resolutions.

-5.12 DISCLOSURE OF INFORMATION
+DISCLOSURE OF INFORMATION 5.12